0x7FFFFFFFFFFFFFFF/sql-docs/docs/relational-databases/accelerated-database-recovery-troubleshoot.md

 - If you are using [!INCLUDE [sql-server-2022](../includes/sssql22-md.md)], increase the value of the `ADR Cleaner Thread Count` server configuration.
 For more information, see [Server configuration: ADR Cleaner Thread Count](../database-engine/configure-windows/adr-cleaner-thread-count-configuration-option.md).
 - If possible, stop the workload to let the version cleaner make progress.
 - Review the application to identify and resolve the high transaction abort rate issue.
 The aborts might come from a high rate of deadlocks, duplicate keys, constraint violations, or query timeouts.
-- Optimize the workload to reduce object-level locks.
+- Optimize the workload to reduce locks that are incompatible with the object-level or partition-level `IX` locks required by the PVS cleaner.
+For more information, see [Lock compatibility](sql-server-transaction-locking-and-row-versioning-guide.md#lock_compatibility).
 - If using [!INCLUDE [ssnoversion-md.md](../includes/ssnoversion-md.md)], disable ADR as an emergency-only step to control PVS size.
 See [Disable ADR](accelerated-database-recovery-management.md#disable-adr).
 - If using [!INCLUDE [ssnoversion-md.md](../includes/ssnoversion-md.md)], and if the aborted transaction cleanup hasn't recently completed successfully, check the error log for messages reporting `VersionCleaner` issues.
 - If PVS size isn't reduced as expected even after a cleanup has completed, check the `pvs_off_row_page_skipped_oldest_aborted_xdesid` column.
 Large values indicate space is still being used by row versions from aborted transactions.

 ## Control PVS size

-If you have a workload with a high volume of DML statements (`INSERT`, `UPDATE`, `DELETE`, `MERGE`), such as high-volume OLTP, you might need to increase the value of the `ADR Cleaner Thread Count` server configuration.
+If you have a workload with a high volume of DML statements (`INSERT`, `UPDATE`, `DELETE`, `MERGE`), such as high-volume OLTP, and observe that PVS size is large, you might need to increase the value of the `ADR Cleaner Thread Count` server configuration to keep PVS size under control.
 For more information, see [Server configuration: ADR Cleaner Thread Count](../database-engine/configure-windows/adr-cleaner-thread-count-configuration-option.md), which is available starting from [!INCLUDE [sql-server-2022](../includes/sssql22-md.md)].

-In [!INCLUDE [sql-server-2019](../includes/sssql19-md.md)], the workload might require a period of rest/recovery for the PVS cleanup process to reclaim space.
+In [!INCLUDE [sql-server-2019](../includes/sssql19-md.md)], or if increasing the value of `ADR Cleaner Thread Count` configuration doesn't help reduce PVS size sufficiently, the workload might require a period of rest/recovery for the PVS cleanup process to reclaim space.

 To activate the PVS cleanup process manually between workloads or during maintenance windows, use the system stored procedure [sys.sp_persistent_version_cleanup](system-stored-procedures/sys-sp-persistent-version-cleanup-transact-sql.md).